A Step in the Right Direction

 My good ol’ faithful boots (meaning they’re old and need to be thrown out but I just can’t do it) blew a deep crack in each sole.
 I figured what a great time to try out our G/flex Epoxy.

-I found that there are a lot of things that I like about this material: It is mixed at a 1:1 ratio, so I traced two equal, poker-chip sized circles side by side and squirted G/flex 650 Resin in one And Hardener inthe other.
+I found that there are a lot of things that I like about this material: It is mixed at a 1:1 ratio, so I traced two equal, poker-chip-sized circles side by side and squirted G/flex 650 Resin in one And Hardener in the other.
 This makes eyeing a 1:1 ratio Pretty darn accurate.
 I then blended the two together.
 G/flex gives lots of working time.
 I bent the boot open so I could force the epoxy into the crack.
-I placed the boot on a zip-lock bag and put one weight on the toe and another one inside to straighten it out.
+I placed the boot on a zipper seal-top bag and put one weight on the toe and another one inside to straighten it out.
 I allowed the epoxy to cure overnight.

 G/flex gets its name from “flexible”—not like a rubber band but rather like a hockey puck or the rubber of my boot’s sole.
 A perfect match, it seems.
 Several weeks later after walking on ice, in wet puddles, in the shop, and even in the mall, the boots are as good as new or maybe even better!

 This repair worked so well, I thought I would try it on my husband’s hiking boots, which were in need of a different kind of repair.
 These boots are from L.L.
 Bean™ (expensive and faithful).
 The boot was punctured on a hiking excursion and now leaked water.
 So I thought, “why not try the G/flex on it too?”